energiezwerg/smarthome/doc/source/install.rst

 .. code-block:: bash

-   cd /usr/local/smarthome                         # Change this if needed sudo pip install -r plugins/pluginname/requirements.txt # Install requirements of pluginname.
+   cd /usr/local/smarthome                      # change if necessary
+   sudo pip install -r plugins/pluginname/requirements.txt # Install requirements of pluginname.

-It is also possible to install all requirements by **all** plugins at once:
+It is also possible to install all requirements of **all** plugins at once:

 .. code-block:: bash

    cd /usr/local/smarthome                      # change if necessary
    sudo pip3 install -r requirements/all.txt

-Keep in mind that some Python modules require additional apt packages for a working installation.
-Just take a look at plugins/pluginname/README.md.
+Keep in mind that some Python modules require additional system packages for a working installation.
+Just take a look at ``plugins/<pluginname>/README.md`` file.

 Virtualenv / Pyenv